Subsection

 input_dir: Path,

-output_dir: Path
+output_dir: Path,

-) -> Iterator[Tuple[Path, bool]]:
+) -> Iterator[tuple[Path, bool]]:

-files = list(input_dir.glob("*.tif"))
+files = sorted(input_dir.glob("*.tif"))

 task_id = progress.add_task(